Chesney Hawkes: Career

-In 2016, Hawkes was a guest on ITV's Loose Women, with his parents in the audience.
-He spoke about the relief of his family, following a not guilty verdict of an alleged incident involving his father Chip, 48 years prior to Chip's Court appearance and charges dismissal.
-He also discussed his charitable work with The A21 Campaign.
+In August 2016, Hawkes was a guest on ITV's Loose Women, with his parents in the audience.
+He spoke about his family and also discussed his charitable work with The A21 Campaign.

 On 25 March 2022, Hawkes released the box set The Complete Picture: The Albums 1991–2012, which consists of five CDs and one DVD.
 In addition, he released the digital single "The One and Only (2022 Nik Kershaw Remix)".
 In autumn 2022, he joined his father Chip and brother Jodie on the Sixties Gold Tour as part of the Tremeloes, becoming their singer for a series of dates around the UK.

 On 17 February 2024, Hawkes became the Unexpected Celebrity Star Star, of Michael McIntyre's Big Show Series 7, Episode 6, for BBC One.
 The elaborate stunt was set up with the help of his wife Kristina, that sees him perform his song, The One and Only to a live Theatre Royal, Drury Lane audience.
 Hawkes was greeted on stage by his band, which also featured his guitar playing son.
 In April 2025, Hawkes entered the Celebrity Big Brother house to appear as a housemate on the twenty-fourth series.

+From February to March 2025 Hawkes served as the special supporting act for James Blunt on his major European arena tour, which celebrated the 20th anniversary of his debut album, Back To Bedlam.
+The tour featured dates in major cities such as Berlin, Vienna, Paris, Amsterdam, and Brussels.

 On 11 April 2025, Chesney's new album 'Living Arrows' was Radio 2's Album of the Week.
+In November 2025, Hawkes' website announced his UK tour dates commencing March 2026, onwards.

 Personal life

 Hawkes married his American girlfriend, Kristina, on 4 July 1997.
-They have three children together and having previously lived in Chertsey, they resided in Los Angeles for 12 years until moving back to Surrey in 2024.
+They have three children together and had previously lived in Chertsey; they resided in Los Angeles for 12 years until moving back to Surrey in 2024.
+During 2025, the couple participated in the BBC's Celebrity Escape to the Country programme with an ambition to relocate from their UK rented property, using their personal purchase budget of £1.1 million targeting an established home in the Cotswolds.
+At the time of filming their three adult children remained in the U.S.

 Hawkes is a supporter of West Ham United FC.
-Notable fans of Hawkes include entrepreneur Duncan Bannatyne, who was surprised with a performance from Hawkes at his 60th birthday party in 2009, Content Director of Audio Always David Masterman, and Talk TV chief political commentator Peter Cardwell.
+Entrepreneur Duncan Bannatyne is a fan of Hawkes, and was surprised with a performance at his 60th birthday party in 2009.